paeselhz/R-Tools-Google-Cloud-FollowUp/README.md

 ### Disclaimer

 The actions of this tutorial imply knowledge from the user, and are more complicated to perform.
 Take care not to brick your Virtual Machine by running code unadvertedly!
+Also, is indicated to create an image of your VM instance before trying this tutorial.

 # The First Steps